One of the Largest Gifts in the History of

 The Rippleworks Chair will be instrumental in inspiring and guiding SF State students in pursuing innovative careers in emerging markets, entrepreneurship and social entrepreneurship.
 Doug Galen, Ripplework’s co-founder and CEO, is enthusiastic about the potential impact of the foundation’s gift.
 "We believe that many of the world's toughestchallenges will be solved by innovative solutions led by inspiring entrepreneurs.
 We are proud to create the Rippleworks Chair as a direct investment in the high-potential future leaders that are in San Francisco State’s diverse community."
 The Lam-Larsen Endowed Chair in Financial Technology will focus on research and learning at the intersection of finance, data science, and technology.

 The College of Business has also received funding to establish the Lam-Larsen Fund for Global Innovation.
 This fund will enable SF State students, faculty, alumni and other experts to come together across disciplines to share ideas, think creatively, and learn all aspects of entrepreneurship.
-It will nurture a global awareness, encourage students to identify and solve problems, and will foster exceptional business leaders who know how to “connect the dots” in distinctive, solutions-oriented ways.
+It will nurture a global awareness, encourage students to identify and solve problems, and will foster exceptional, responsible business leaders who know how to “connect the dots” in distinctive, solutions-oriented ways.
 Five new initiatives are being created in the College of Business from the Lam-Larsen Fund for Global Innovation:

 ●Innovation and Entrepreneurship Initiative